 Generating clicks for attractive value propositions,

-These pop-ups are opened up outside of the main website browser window.
-Google and other search engines don't like new window pop-ups which are rarely used except for spammy websites because they;
+These pop-ups are displayed outside the main website browser window.
+Google and other search engines don't like new window pop-ups which are rarely used except by spammy websites because they;

-These pop-ups cover-up the page content and require a predetermined wait time before a visitor can reach the website content.
-You have probably not seen an interstitial pop-up on high-ranking websites because they decrease customer engagement, although expected to be quite the opposite.
+These pop-ups cover the page content and require a predetermined wait time before a visitor can reach the website content.
+You have probably not seen an interstitial pop-up on high-ranking websites because they decrease customer engagement, although expected to do quite the opposite.
 They;